Lowe suggests Reform ousting was because he posed threat to Farage

 “And I think if you look, they’ve suffered a very similar fate to the one that they’re trying to sentence me to.”

-Former Ukip leader Mr Farage suspended Godfrey Bloom from the party after the then-MEP called a group of women “sluts”, while there were longstanding tensions between the then-leader and Ukip MP Douglas Carswell.
+Godfrey Bloom was suspended from Mr Farage’s former party, Ukip, after the then-MEP called a group of women “sluts”, while there were longstanding tensions between the then-leader and Ukip MP Douglas Carswell.

 Meanwhile, Mr Farage said there had been a “behavioural problem” relating to Mr Lowe for months.